AmritPatel/amritpatel.github.io/_drafts/2016-07-25-connie-diego-xmas.md

 Last October, my good friends Connie + Diego asked if I would do a family photo session for their Christmas card.
 I was honored.
 I also wanted to givem them something special.

+{% include gallery1 caption="Away we go!" %}

+Include:
+  - kiss shot
+  - on trail; wally on stump (crop 5x7)
+  - wally paw on chest
+  - in front of tree